crdant/replicated-salesforce-fulfillment/README.md

 Integrating license management into their sales process is a common requirement for software vendors using the Replicated Platform.
-While Replicated focuses on distribution and installation, many vendors need to streamline their sales process and automate license generation directly from their CRM.
+While Replicated focuses on distribution and installation, many vendors will want to streamline their sales process and automate license generation directly from their CRM.